axlln/es-quick-start/readme.md

 mongodb://my-demo-cosmos-account:<-secret->@my-demo-cosmos-account.mongo.cosmos.azure.com:10255/our-mongo?ssl=true&replicaSet=globaldb&retrywrites=false&maxIdleTimeMS=120000&appName=@my-demo-cosmos-account@
 ```

-    !! replace <-secret-> with your secret and don't forget to restart the Visual Studio to pickup the new env variable
+Replace <-secret-> with your secret and don't forget to restart the Visual Studio to pickup the new env variable.

 **Collections**